With 330 days of sunshine per year, there are so many things to do in Tempe and is the perfect destination for a mother-daughter weekend trip.

 This guide to visiting Tempe and the greater Phoenix area not only covers all the main landmarks and must-see places in Tempe but also includes a couple of lesser-known gems around Arizona.

-I’ve also included a few fun things to do that make your trip to Tempe even more special and memorable with your daughter.
-Find out!
+I’ve also included a few fun things to do in Tempe that make your trip even more special and memorable with your daughter.

 The simple mom-daughter manicure and pedicure have morphed into bikini waxes, facials, hair highlights.